-non-spatial reuse group (non-SRG): An adjective indicating the quality of not being a member of a particular spatial reuse group or the quality of not originating from a station (STA) that is a member of a basic service set (BSS) that is part of a particular spatial reuse group.
+non-spatial reuse group: [non-SRG] An adjective indicating the quality of not being a member of a particular spatial reuse group or the quality of not originating from a station (STA) that is a member of a basic service set (BSS) that is part of a particular spatial reuse group.

-non-traffic indication map (non-TIM) mode: A sub 1 GHz (S1G) non-access point (non-AP) station (STA) power save mode in which a non-AP S1G STA need not listen for traffic indication map (TIM) Beacon frames but transmits at least one PS-Poll or trigger frame to the associated access point (AP) every listen interval.
+non-traffic indication map (non-TIM) mode: [non-TIM mode] A sub 1 GHz (S1G) non-access point (non-AP) station (STA) power save mode in which a non-AP S1G STA need not listen for traffic indication map (TIM) Beacon frames but transmits at least one PS-Poll or trigger frame to the associated access point (AP) every listen interval.

-non-traffic indication map (non-TIM) station (STA): A sub 1 GHz (S1G) non-access point (non-AP) STA that has entered the non-TIM mode.
+non-traffic indication map (non-TIM) station (STA): [non-TIM STA] A sub 1 GHz (S1G) non-access point (non-AP) STA that has entered the non-TIM mode.

-nontransmitted basic service set (BSS) identifier (BSSID): A BSSID corresponding to one of the basic service sets (BSSs) when the multiple BSSID capability is supported that is not transmitted explicitly, but that can be derived from the information encoded in Probe Response, Beacon and directional multi-gigabit (DMG) Beacon frames and neighbor reports.
+nontransmitted basic service set (BSS) identifier (BSSID): [nontransmitted BSSID] A BSSID corresponding to one of the basic service sets (BSSs) when the multiple BSSID capability is supported that is not transmitted explicitly, but that can be derived from the information encoded in Probe Response, Beacon and directional multi-gigabit (DMG) Beacon frames and neighbor reports.

-null data physical layer (PHY) protocol data unit (PPDU) (NDP): A PPDU that carries no Data field.
+null data physical layer (PHY) protocol data unit (PPDU): [NDP] A PPDU that carries no Data field.

-null data physical layer (PHY) protocol data unit (PPDU) (NDP) 1M (NDP_1M): An NDP carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_1M format.
+null data physical layer (PHY) protocol data unit (PPDU) (NDP) 1M: [NDP_1M] An NDP carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_1M format.